silvanatrabalon/learning/public/guides/javascript-en.md

 // Output: 1, 4, 2, 3 (Promise microtask executes before setTimeout)
 ```

-**Comparison:** Promise.all fails fast, Promise.allSettled waits for all.
+**Comparison:** Promise.all fails if one fail, Promise.allSettled waits for all.
 Promise.race returns first settled, Promise.any returns first resolved.
 Async/await provides synchronous-like syntax for promises.
 Microtasks (Promises) have higher priority than macrotasks (setTimeout).

 ## Prototype
 **Description:** JavaScript's inheritance mechanism where objects can inherit properties and methods from other objects through the prototype chain.